 At this time, we do not support Linux-based systems.
 However, Linux-based computers can usually connect to the Internet, though you may be unable to access your network-based storage.
-Again, while we do not support Linux, we have noticed that Linux-using students seem to have the best luck with the Ubuntu distribution.
+Again, while we do not support Linux, we have noticed that Linux-using students seem to have the best luck with the Ubuntu or Linux Mint distributions.

 What software should I purchase for my computer?

 Most computer manufacturers bundle basic productivity software, such as Microsoft Office, with their machines.
-This software may be a trial version, however, so you may need to purchase the full version of the software or use a free alternative such as OpenOffice.org, a full-featured office suite available for free download.
+This software may be a trial version, however, so you may need to purchase the full version of the software or use a free alternative such as LibreOffice.org, a full-featured office suite available for free download.
 Any specialized software needed for certain classes is available on machines in the computer labs.
-Bethany provides anti-virus software for students' personal computers at no charge.